Michaelangel007/apple2_hgr_font_tutorial/README.md

 * [Virtual II](http://www.virtualii.com/) press `Ctrl-F12` to reset.

-There are other emulators written in Javascript but they are poor due to 2 reasons:
+There are other emulators written in JavaScript but they are poor due to 2 reasons:

 * Don't support paste -- you'll be forced to manually enter in the hex code. :-/  (Yeah, right!
 * Don't emulate the half-pixel shift of real hardware at all -- not an issue, but you won't see the full effect for one section.